bynutsu/README/README.md

 ## I'm a Student at BTU  and Java Developer!!

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content developers.
+- 👯 I’m looking to collaborate with other developers.
-- ⚡ Fun fact: I love to draw and drums
+- ⚡ Fun fact: I love to draw and drums.

 ### Connect with me: